CommandPost/CommandPost-Website/index.md

 ---

-# Developers Guide:
+# Developer Guide:

-The best thing about CommandPost is that it's completely modular and customisable.
+The best thing about CommandPost is that it's open source, fully customisable, and completely modular.

-All of the features are written in [Lua](https://www.lua.org/start.html), with user interfaces written in HTML, meaning even non-programmers can easily get their head around the CommandPost API's, and start developing their own plugins which they can share with the rest of the community.
+All of the core features are written in [Lua](https://www.lua.org/start.html).
+All of the user interfaces are driven by HTML.

+This means that even non-programmers can easily get their heads around the CommandPost API's, and start developing their own plugins which they can share with the rest of the community.

 To learn more, check out the Developers Guide [here](http://dev.commandpost.io/).